-According to the Internal Service Regulation of the Moldovan Armed Forces, the military personnel are obligated to know and to respect firmly the international norms concerning the code of conduct during military actions.
+According to the Internal Service Regulation of the Moldovan Armed Forces, the military personnel are obligated to be familiar with and to respect firmly the international norms concerning the Code of Conduct during military actions.

-On regularly bases of military personnel is conducted training and practical exercises on international humanitarian law.
+The training and practical exercises on international humanitarian law are conducted for military personnel on the regular bases.